 William James Day Collection

-The Historic England Archive has recently catalogued and digitised over 700 early 20th century glass plate negatives by the photographer and garden historian William James Day.
+The Historic England Archive holds a collection of over 700 early 20th century glass plate negatives by the photographer and garden historian William James Day.